The doctoral degree program will provide an invaluable depth of knowledge to begin an academic career in employment relations.

 All students pursuing a PhD are given a generous financial aid package, including financial support for traveling to professional conferences.
 LER has its own top-rated library, a very strong information technology infrastructure and office space for all funded doctoral students.

-Please email Professor Craig Olson, Chair of the PhD Advisory Committee, at email@example.com or Becky Barker, Assistant Dean for Student Services at firstname.lastname@example.org to have more information mailed to you.
+Please email Professor Amit Kramer, Chair of the PhD Advisory Committee, at email@example.com, or Becky Barker, Assistant Dean for Student Services at firstname.lastname@example.org to have more information mailed to you.